Finding Alpha In Reliable Dividend Banks

 - And never compromise on credit quality

-In addition, the large majority have assets between $1 billion and $10 billion while the biggest held "just" $40 billion.
-Only three are less than $1 billion in asset size, a surprisingly low number since banks of this size represent almost 90% of all US banks.
+In addition, the large majority have assets between $1 billion and $10 billion, while the biggest held "just" $40 billion.
+Only three are less than $1 billion in asset size - a surprisingly low number, since banks of this size represent almost 90% of all US banks.

 Also important, geographic location appears to be a prominent common factor among reliable dividend banks.
 Few of these banks compete in the largest metro areas of the country.
 Many do business in rural communities or smaller urban markets.
 Certain states are more likely to be home to these reliable dividend banks: Indiana, Texas, California, Kentucky, Missouri, and upper state New York.